hoihu/py-framebuf/README.md

 ## Background and Motivation

-Some HW / Displays require other colorm format than the (hard coded) framebuf library from MicroPython.
+Some HW / Displays require other color format than the (hard coded) framebuf library from MicroPython.

 For example, a LED strip with WS2812 chips has 8 bits per color, making it a RGB888 format.